Ecotrust/forestplanner/docs/user_inventory/user_inventory.md

 ---
-title: Using Custom Inventory Data in the Ecotrust Forest Planner
+title: 'Ecotrust Forest Planner: Custom Inventory Data'
-author: Matthew Perry
+author: 'Matthew Perry'
-date: May 15, 2015
+date: 'May 15, 2015'
 abstract:

-    The Ecotrust Forest Planner allows users to map their forest properties and evaluate future scenarios based on a database of growth and yield data.
-In typical usage, a user enters their forest type which is matched against the public forest inventory plots.
-The most similar public plot is selected as a proxy, a process is known as *Nearest Neighbor*.
+    'The Ecotrust Forest Planner allows users to map their forest properties and evaluate future scenarios through a web application.
+The scenario results are based on a database of growth and yield data derived from public forest inventory plots.
+In normal usage, a user enters their forest types manually which are then matched against the database and the most similar public plot is selected as a proxy, a process is known as the nearest neighbor.

-    This document outlines new functionality for incorporating custom inventory data, effectively bypassing the nearest neighbor.
+    The new functionality described in this document allows for the import of custom inventory data, effectively bypassing the nearest neighbor.
 This gives users access to scenario results based on growth and yield modeling of their own site inventory data rather than of the nearest public plot.

-This document is intended for forest planner site administrators and covers the technical design and workflow of the new functionality.
+    This document is intended for forest planner site administrators and covers the technical design and workflow of the new functionality.'
 ---

 # Introduction